 When surviving family choose to pursue damages by bringing litigation against the employer, an experienced lawyer is well prepared for these types of cases.
 In these instances the court will need to establish the following:

 - Did the employee die because of the defendant’s negligent behavior at the workplace?

 - Did the defendant knowingly cause pain and suffering to the employee before their passing?

 - Had the employee not passed away, would he or she have had grounds for a lawsuit in regards to the accident?

-These questions, from the plaintiff’s perspective, would be the basis of the lawsuit they are bringing against the defendant.
-A Personal Injury lawyer who has handled these cases for clients in the past will have the most experience in the “discovery rule”.
-Only an experienced lawyer will be able to advise the family on this very time sensitive situation.
+These questions, from the plaintiff’s perspective, would be the basis of the lawsuit.
+A Personal Injury lawyer who regularly and successfully handles these cases will have the most experience in the “discovery rule”.

-Important to remember: The Statute of Limitations clock begins ticking down when the deceased’s family discovers through the reasonable due diligence of a Personal Injury lawyer, the cause of the wrongful death.
-In the context of this article, this would mean the lawyer must establish how death occurred in the workplace in a reasonable timeframe.
+Finally, it’s important to remember: the Statute of Limitations clock begins ticking when the victim’s family discovers through the reasonable due diligence, the cause of death.
+In the context of this article, this means the lawyer must establish (“the burden of proof”) how the accident resulting in death occurred.